 As we mentioned, the Janka hardness test measures the resistance of a sample of wood or bamboo to denting and wear and tear.
 This is important because you want to know your floors are going to be able to stand up to major wear and tear and even sometimes abuse from pets and kids.
 The higher the number, the more force it takes to embed that little steel ball into the wood or bamboo sample.
 Flooring with a high Janka rating, say between 2,000 and 5,000, means it is very durable.

-Douglas Fir has a Janka hardness rating of 660 which tells us that Douglas Fir is an incredibly soft wood and probably not suitable for flooring.
+Douglas Fir has a Janka hardness rating of 660 which tells us that Douglas Fir is an incredible softwood and probably not suitable for flooring.
 On the other end of the scale, Australian Buloke has a rating of 5060 – very strong indeed, but it is so dense, it has a difficult time holding finish (the finish can’t permeate the surface), so it also is not suitable for all types of flooring.
 Brazilian cherry has a hardness rating in the middle of 2350, and Brazilian walnut has an even higher rating of 3800.
 These woods are very hard and would make excellent flooring options.
 They are, however, incredibly expensive.

 Another Durable Flooring Choice

-You might be thinking now that bamboo can’t possibly have a high Janka rating because it is a grass and not a hardwood, but that’s simply not the case.
+You might be thinking now that bamboo can’t possibly have a high Janka rating because it is grass and not a hardwood, but that’s simply not the case.
 Depending on how bamboo flooring is made, it can have as low a rating as 900 (making it close to Douglas Fir) or as high a rating upwards of 4000, making it incredibly durable.

-Traditional bamboo flooring typically has the hardness rating in the 1300 range, which is the same rating as oak.
+Traditional bamboo flooring typically has a hardness rating in the 1300 range, which is the same rating as oak.
 That’s pretty durable.
-But strand-woven bamboo has a rating upwards of 3,800, which is well above Brazilian cherry and teak.
+But strand-woven bamboo has a rating of upwards of 3,800, which is well above Brazilian cherry and teak.
 The biggest difference between bamboo and Brazilian cherry or teak is that bamboo floors cost far less and bamboo renews much quicker than hardwoods, which makes it the more eco-friendly option.

 So, if you’re looking for a flooring choice with a high Janka rating that’s beautiful, affordable, and environmentally-friendly (yes, bamboo flooring is eco-friendly), consider bamboo for your home remodel.